seiyria/drakkar/_scenarios/1-ir.md

 * Paintings - These are like Chests, but appear on the walls.

+* Tables - These are like Chests and Paintings, but appear on the floor.

 * Arcane Abilities - These are like party abilities, but only apply to you.
 You can only start buying these at level 96+, but you can accrue points before that.

 * Arcane Quirks - These are like normal quirks, but you can only start getting them at level 96.